Rules for Using the University Seal

 - The seal is the property of The Curators of the University of Missouri.
 The seal may only be used as specified in these guidelines and may not be used as a means of private or personal identification.

-- The seal may be used on webpages only by the offices of UM System, the campuses and extension.
+- The seal may be used on webpages only by the offices of UM System, the four university campuses, health care, and extension.
 In most instances, the logo authorized by the appropriate campus will be used.

 Can't find what you are looking for?